How to Tell When Statistics Are Bullshit

-It's impossible to illustrate this story with anything other than weird 90s business stock–imagery
+It's basically impossible to illustrate a story about statistics with anything other than weird 90s business stock–imagery.
+This one's called

 In this world of competing and confusing numbers, More or Less, a statistics show hosted by Tim Harford, is a small oasis of mathematical rigor in a sea of endless numerical bullshit.

 Here's a good example of what they do well.
 Recently they looked at the issue of shared parental leave.
 A year ago, the law changed on maternity and paternity leave in the UK to allow eligible couples to share parental leave between partners.
 This was a big policy for the government, and a year on a survey was conducted to find out how many fathers had taken up the option.
 Here's how the Telegraph reported it: